autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Situations that can make the system unstable

-- IMUs have a bias that is dependent on the surrounding temperature.
-This can cause incorrect sensor observation or odometry drift
+- IMUs have a bias[^1] that is dependent on the surrounding temperature, and can cause incorrect sensor observation or odometry drift.

+[^1]:
+    For more details about bias, refer to the [VectorNav IMU specifications page](https://www.vectornav.com/resources/inertial-navigation-primer/specifications--and--error-budgets/specs-imuspecs).

 #### Functionality